Definition of Hail Mary

 American football : a long forward pass thrown into or close to the end zone as playing time runs out

-What made you look up Hail Mary?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Hail Mary?
+Please tell us where you read or heard it (including the quote, if possible).